grahamedgecombe/arc/README.markdown

 disk image and runs `e2fsck` on it, to avoid complaints in the host kernel's log after the requisite number of mounts have passed.

-### Patching GRUB
+### Old versions of GRUB

 GRUB up to and including version 1.99 has a bug where it load parts of a 64-bit ELF file as if it were a 32-bit ELF file.
-If booting with your distribution's GRUB package doesn't work, or if you downloaded GRUB 1.99 from source, you will need to patch it to fix this problem.

-In `grub-core/loader/multiboot_elfxx.c` you should add the following:

-    # define Elf_Shdr Elf32_Shdr

-After:

-    # define Elf_Phdr Elf32_Phdr

-Likewise add:

-    # define Elf_Shdr Elf64_Shdr

-After:

-    # define Elf_Phdr Elf64_Phdr

-Finally add:

-    #undef Elf_Shdr

-After:

-    #undef Elf_Phdr

-Thomas Haller, who submitted this fix to the GRUB mailing list, also provided a [diff and some more information][grub-fix].
-It is also in the [Bazaar repository][grub-fix-bzr] and therefore this step is not necessary for GRUB 2.00 and above.
+Thomas Haller submitted a [patch to fix this bug][grub-fix] to the GRUB mailing list.
+If you use one of the affected versions of GRUB, you'll either need to upgrade to version 2.00 or above, or apply the patch.

 License
 -------